alphanome-ai/interview-screening-task/README.md

 You will be scored based on the following:

-- Your ability to understand the problem and your ability to navigate your way around [sec.gov](https://www.sec.gov/) website to solve the problem (Especially if you are new to the website)
+- Your ability to understand the problem and your ability to navigate your way around [sec.gov](https://www.sec.gov/) website to solve the problem (Especially if you are new to the website).
 - How you solved the problem or why couldn't you solve the problem is more important than the problem itself.
-- Your method / algorithm to detect IPO filings
+- Your method / algorithm to detect IPO filings.
 - Accuracy of your detector to detect IPO filings.
 - Tracking delay of RSS feeds (lower the better) for single static IP address.
-- Code quality
+- Code quality.